thespacedeck/gcp-utilities/README.md

 app.post("/", async function(req, res, next) {

     const workflow = new Workflow({
-        context: tracer, // tracer will be passed on to CloudTask construction
+        context: tracer, // tracer will be passed on to CloudTask construction (if needed)
+        loggerInstance: loggerInstance // if needed
         projectId: 'YOUR-GOOGLE-PROJECT-ID',
         keyPath: 'PATH/TO/SERVICE-ACCOUNT.JSON',
     })